epam/AIRUN-LLM-Benchmark/Scenarios/Tasks/JS/solution_migration/jQueryToReact_ToDoApp_jQuery_high_low.md

    - Create React App as the project foundation
    - TypeScript for type safety
    - Redux Toolkit with createSlice for state management
+   - React Router for client-side routing (migrating from Director.js)
-   - nanoid for generating unique IDs
+   - nanoid for generating unique IDs (replacing custom UUID function)

 3. Project structure and architecture:
    - Split the application into separate components following React best practices